Mohith202/Image_abstracter/README.md

 To commence, you must install the Remove library.
-To do this, enter the following command: **"!pip install remove."** Once the library is installed, you can use it to remove objects from an image.
+To do this, enter the following command: **"!pip install rembg."** Once the library is installed, you can use it to remove objects from an image.

 we simply pass the image to remove library abd gives a updated image and we store it.